Adewale1010/all-low_level_programming/0x02-functions_nested_loops/README.md

-1-alphabet.c: Prints the alphabet in lowercase, followed by a new line 2-print_alphabet_x10.c: C program that prints 10 times the alphabet, in lowercase, followed by a new line 3-islower.c: C program that checks if a character is lowercase
+1-alphabet.c: Prints the alphabet in lowercase, followed by a new line 2-print_alphabet_x10.c: C program that prints 10 times the alphabet, in lowercase, followed by a new line 3-islower.c: C program that checks if a character is lowercase 4-isalpha.c: C program that checks if a character is an alphabet